 Gina, ’93, is the founder of the hugely popular lifehacker.com.
 Gina is the also the founder and creator of Makerbase, an IMDb for web sites and apps and ThinkUp, an app that gives users insights into their social networks.
 She is the author of Lifehacker: Upgrade Your Life, a book about how simple technology tweaks can make life easier and more rewarding.
 She has a degree in English from Marist College.

-Ferentz, ’94, is Director of the Center for Cultural Engagement at the Catholic University of America (CUA).
-Prior to arriving at Catholic, he was Director of the Davis Center at Williams College, and prior to that, a professor in the Literary Studies Program at Eugene Lang College, The New School for Liberal Arts.
+Ferentz, ’94, is Saybrook College Dean at Yale University.
+He has worked as the Director of the Center for Cultural Engagement at the Catholic University of America (CUA), Director of the Davis Center at Williams College, and as a professor in the Literary Studies Program at Eugene Lang College, The New School for Liberal Arts.
 He has also served as a faculty member in the History and Social Sciences Department at Georgetown Day School.
 He earned a BA in English literature from Queens College and a PhD in African-American studies from Yale.
 He received a Mellon Fellowship and a Leadership Alliance Fellowship.
 He published a memoir, Songs in the Key of My Life, in 2007.

 Victoria, ’95, She is the author of Resistance Behind Bars: The Struggles of Incarcerated Women, which won the 2009 PASS (Prevention for a Safer Society) award.
 She frequently writes and speaks about the intersections between mass incarceration, gender and resistance.
 Since 2003, she has edited Tenacious: Art and Writings by Women in Prison.
 In addition, she has worked with incarcerated women to develop their writings for other publications.
 Victoria has also worked with writers outside of prison.
 She is the co-editor of Don’t Leave Your Friends Behind: Concrete Ways to Support Families in Social Justice Movements and Communities (PM Press 2012).
 She has a degree in English from Brooklyn College.